 In addition to our CSP partners, LANtern reaches Asian American communities through our collaborative relationships with members of our Advisory Board and their associated organizations.

-LANtern Community Service Plan Partners
+LANtern Community Service Plan Partners include but is not limited to the following:

 LANtern always welcomes opportunities to collaborate with other organizations.
 Since 2003, LANtern has participated in many collaborative presentations, events, and programs.